AI Is About to Kill Business Jargon — And That's Just the Beginning

 Think about how much of business is just... translation.
 Translating what you want into a proposal.
 Translating financial data into a spreadsheet you can read.
 Translating a simple idea into a 40-slide deck because that's how "professionals" communicate.

 AI doesn't need the jargon.
 You can tell an AI tool exactly what you mean in plain language — the way you'd explain it to a friend — and it gets it.
 No acronyms required.
 No MBA vocabulary.
 No "let's take this offline."
+And if you're still relying on AI to write your copy without this clarity, your website copy is probably fighting your AI tools instead of working with them.

 This is what excites me about AI consulting for small businesses specifically.
 The playing field is leveling.
 A one-person shop can now produce the same quality proposals, financial analysis, and marketing strategy that used to require a team of six with matching Patagonia vests.